 A brand community is a group of loyal users that believe in your brand and what it stands for.
 Loyalty is the key to building an emotional connection between your customers and your brand.
 Therefore, the main goal is to grow a community that feels like a movement, where people believe in your product or service, want to be part of it, and even want to involve others through their enthusiasm.

 In such communities, members share their opinions and their experiences about your products and services, providing valuable feedback and sometimes criticism that you can use to improve your offer.
 Indeed, consumers expect that brands will notice, acknowledge and answer these interactions.

-The most important thing to know about a brand community is that it cannot be “created” in the way a logo or tone of voice can be.
+The most important thing to know is that it cannot be “created” in the way a logo or tone of voice can be.
 It has to be built over time with the consent and participation of its users.